 Undergraduate independent study

-Many undergraduate students want to focus more on a specific area of interest, and find they can do this by participating in an independent study.
-Please review the guidelines and Undergraduate independent study application to find out the procedure for applying for an independent study, then contact Dr. Catherine Connon, the Undergraduate Director, at email@example.com.
+While there is no independent study, internship, or research experience required as part of the undergraduate experience in Forensic Science, many students find opportunity during their time here at VCU to perform research.
+Please review the information below and terms outlined in the Undergraduate independent study application to find out the procedure for applying for an independent study, then contact Dr. Catherine Connon, the Undergraduate Director, at firstname.lastname@example.org.

 - Class standing – junior or senior.